 Navigating a Steep Learning Curve

-Ensuring your business remains compliant with the GDPR will likely require you to implement more measures to protect and secure your data than most organisations are taking at present.
+Ensuring your business remains compliant with the GDPR will require you to implement measures to protect and secure your data, more than most organisations are taking at present.

-Companies must re-think how they engage with Customers; information regarding what you will do with an individual’s data must now be entirely transparent.
+Companies must re-think how they engage with Customers.
+Information regarding an individual’s data must now be transparent.
 Regulators will have new enforcement powers and sanctions to shape how an organisation conducts its operations and you will have to notify Customers and Agencies of a breach in security or confidentiality within a time-frame of 72 hours.
 You may also need to employ an independent data security officer too.
 Failure to comply will result in hefty fines.

 The 2015 Information Security Breaches Survey by analysts PwC found that 90% of large UK organisations and 74% of UK SMEs reported a security breach in 2015.
 This resulted in roughly £1.4 billion in regulatory fines.

-If the frequency of data breaches remains at a similar level to 2015, under the GDPR, accumulative fines could reach £122 billion in 2018/19 – an increase of over 870%.
+If data breaches remained at a similar level to 2015, under the GDPR, accumulative fines could reach £122 billion in 2018/19.
+This would be an increase of over 870%.

 THE TECHNOLOGICAL SOLUTION